AI2743/ai2743/README.md

 __API testing__
   * know the difference between SOAP and REST APIs
   * gained experience through manual testing of APIs created for educational purposes
-  * know how to manipulate requests and create test cases using the SoapUI tool
+  * know how to manipulate requests and create test cases using Postman.

-__Exploratory testing__
-  * capable of using Whittaker’s test tours and creating cheat-lists for testing web applications

 __Test documentation__
   * can create test cases and checklists and know how and in which situations to use them effectively
   * able to prepare comprehensive bug reports and provide detailed session reports

-__SQL databases__
-  * can write complex requests using subqueries
-  * familiar with the use of aliases and wildcards
-  * know the difference between joins and unions and can use them in queries

-__Python fundamentals__
+__JS fundamentals__
   * can write simple functions and algorithms
   * know when to use for and while
+  * Can create and manupulate objects
   * able to comprehend easy codes

 ## Tools